Inland Ocean Ambassador Writes on Reef-Safer Sunscreens

 As she writes: There are hundreds of different kinds and brands of sunscreen out there, but did you know some can actually greatly damage the ocean’s reefs (and you too)?
 Many brands of sunscreen contain harmful chemicals and ingredients that are toxic to both the ocean and humans.
 Although some sunscreens are labeled as “reef friendly,” that does not always equate to being reef safe.
 The only way to truly know if a sunscreen is in fact reef safe is by looking at the active ingredients list, which can usually be found on the back of the bottle.

 Nicole even gives a shoutout to one of IOC’s favorite sunscreen brands, Stream2Sea!
-Use code Inland20 when you purchase to kick back a portion of your total to support IOC’s programming.
+Use code Inland20 when you purchase and kick back a portion of your total towards supporting Inland Ocean Coalition programming.

 Nicole Castilla is an Inland Ocean Ambassador, marine biologist, and science content creator based in South Florida.
-She currently works as the Marketing Director for Seaside Sustainability.
+A certified Florida Master Naturalist, Nicole has a strong passion for ocean conservation, especially sea turtle protection and coral reef restoration.
+She currently works in marketing management for Seaside Sustainability and in science communication for the Youth Environmental Alliance as a writer.
 She has had a deep care for the ocean and all its incredible sea life since she was very young, and loves spending time around and in the water, immersing herself in the amazing world under the waves.